observablehq/framework/docs/javascript/imports.md

 Unlike `npm:` imports, node imports do not support semver ranges: the imported version is determined by what is installed in your `node_modules` directory, which in turn is determined by your `package.json` file, your package manager’s lockfile, _etc._ Use your package manager (_e.g._, `npm update`) to change which version is imported.

 Imports from `node_modules` are cached in `.observablehq/cache/_node` within your [source root](../config#root) (`docs` by default).
-You shouldn’t need to clear this cache, as it is automatically managed, but feel free to clear it you like.
+You shouldn’t need to clear this cache as it is automatically managed, but feel free to clear it you like.

-Framework (via esbuild) automatically converts CommonJS to ES modules on a best-effort basis.
-Node imports are only supported for browser-compatible modules that do not rely on Node-specific APIs.
+Framework (via esbuild) automatically converts CommonJS to ES modules.
+However, not all Node-compatible packages are usable in the browser; node imports are only supported for browser-compatible modules that do not rely on Node-specific APIs.

 ## Local imports

 You can import JavaScript modules from local files.
-This is useful for organizing your code: you can move JavaScript out of Markdown by creating components and helpers that can be imported across multiple pages.
-You can also unit tests imported components, and share code with other web applications.
+This is useful for organizing your code into modules that can be imported across multiple pages.
+You can also unit test your code and share code with other web applications.

 For example, if this is `foo.js`: